valkey-io/valkey-doc/topics/bloomfilters.md

 * If no, the user is created and the username is added to the Bloom filter.
 * If yes, the app can decide to either check the main database or reject the username.

+## Scaling and non scaling bloom filters

+The difference between scaling and non scaling bloom filters is that scaling bloom filters do not have a fixed capacity, but a capacity that can grow.
+While non-scaling bloom filters will have a fixed capacity which also means a fixed size.

+When a scaling filter reaches its capacity, adding a new unique item will cause a new bloom filter to be created and added to the vector of bloom filters.
+This new bloom filter will have a larger capacity (previous bloom filter's capacity * expansion rate of the bloom object).

+When a non scaling filter reaches its capcity, if a user tries to add a new unique item an error will be returned

+The expansion rate is the rate that a scaling bloom filter will have its capacity increased by on the scale out.
+For example we have a bloom filter with capacity 100 at creation with an expansion rate of 2.
+After adding 101 unique items we will scale out and create a new filter with capacity 200.
+Then after adding 200 more unique items (301 items total) we will create a new filter of capacity 400 and so on.

+### When should you use scaling vs non-scaling filters

+If the data size is known and fixed then using a non-scaling bloom filter is preferred, for example a static dictionary could use a non scaling bloom filter as the amount of items should be fixed.
+Likewise the reverse case for dynamic data and unknown final sizes is when you should use a scaling bloom filters.

 ## Default bloom properties

 Capacity - 100